Umahi charges Muslim community to contribute to Ebonyi development

 “We commend your infrastructure development strides and pray that you will have an opportunity to serve the nation in a higher capacity,” he said.

-The delegation presented some gifts to the governor during the visit.
-(NAN)
+The News Agency of Nigeria (NAN) reports that the delegation presented some gifts to the governor during the visit.